What can I do about this problem?

 If you smoke, you should quit.
 Not only will your sense of taste and smell improve, but your overall health will improve, too.

-Some people lose the ability to smell or taste forever.
+Some people permanently lose the ability to smell or taste normally.
 But it is still possible to improve the appeal of food.
 Your doctor can give you tips for fixing food in ways that will increase your enjoyment of it.

 Smell and Taste Disorders: A Primary Care Approach by SM Bromley, M.D.
 (American Family Physician January 15, 2000, http://www.aafp.org/afp/20000115/427.html)